zoraaroz/PISA-data-visualisation/README.md

 ## Summary of Findings

 The measures for the school performance for each area are the so called plausible values (PVs).
 These are normally distributed.
-Looking at the correlation between the numerical variables of interest revealed that there were high correlations between the PVs but only low correlations between the PVa and the chosen independent variables.
-The only relationship with a noteable correlation was between the PVs and the social/economic status of students.
+Looking at the correlation between the numerical variables of interest revealed that there were high correlations between the PVs but only low correlations between the PVs and most of the chosen independent variables.
+The only relationship with a noteable correlation was between the PVs and the economic, social and cultural status of students.
 There were some interesting (low) correlations between independent variables though.

 A scatterplot for the PVs and the learning times (with logarithmic axes for the learning times) showed that the answers were given in multiples of 15 minutes at the lower end of the scale while they were more distributed towards longer learning times.